jeremychiaa/TSLA-stock-price-analysis-predictive-modelling/README.md

 2.What are some of the visible trends?
 3.Predicted vs Actual of market volume, highs and lows, and opening and closing prices

+## Tools:
-## Tools: Beautiful Soup, Pandas, Flask, D3.js, MatplotLib, SciKit Learn and TensorFlow
+Beautiful Soup, Pandas, SQLAlchemy, Flask, D3.js, MatplotLib, SciKit-Learn